Urimk/SmileTalk/README.md

    A delete chat button is also in this screen.

-5. Setting screen with the ability to enable Dark Mode and to change the ip of the server which holds and sends the data.
+5. Setting screen with the ability to enable Dark Mode and to change the ip of the server which holds and sends the data, and < to go backto the sign in screen.

 To go back to the previous screen, you can also press the phone's back button.